srl-labs/containerlab/docs/manual/kinds/sonic-vs.md

 sonic-vs nodes launched with containerlab come without any additional configuration.

+## Getting Sonic images
+Apparently, it is still tricky to find sonic container images, as their prime distribution format is a VM.
+[Several discussions](https://github.com/srl-labs/containerlab/pull/545#issuecomment-998205602) happened around creating a container build pipeline and a [few projects](https://github.com/antongisli/sonic-builder) were created.

+One of the latest known working images can be found [here](https://hub.docker.com/r/netreplica/docker-sonic-vs).

 ## Managing sonic-vs nodes
 SONiC node launched with containerlab can be managed via the following interfaces: